Table of Contents

 What is Conflict Management?

-Conflict Management is the process of managing disagreements or problems between people in a calm and fair way.
-It helps find a solution that works for everyone involved.
+Conflict Management refers to the process of managing disagreements or problems between people.
+It helps to find a solution that works for everyone involved.
 The goal is to reduce stress, keep relationships strong, and make sure the issue does not get worse.

 For example, if two coworkers argue about how to finish a task, Conflict Management steps in to help.
 It involves listening to both sides, finding out what each person needs, and agreeing on a plan to move forward.
 A manager or team leader may step in to help.
 By staying calm and respectful, people can solve the issue and avoid bigger problems later.

 This style means giving in to the other person’s needs or wishes.
-It is often used when the issue is small, or the relationship is more important than the outcome.
-People choose this when they want to keep peace or avoid stress.
+It is often used when the issue is small or the relationship is more important than the outcome.
+People choose this when they want to keep the peace or avoid stress.

 Examples: